OleksiiKova/build_master_shop/README.md

 - Choose Git Providers from the sidebar (note: in this case, there will be only one option: GitHub).
 - From the three-dot menu next to GitHub, select Connect.

-4. Authorize Access:
+4. Authorise Access:

-- Authorize Code-Institute-Org to access your GitHub account.
+- Authorise Code-Institute-Org to access your GitHub account.
 You will be redirected back to the Gitpod Enterprise site.

 5. Edit Permissions:

 - Again, from the three-dot menu next to GitHub, choose Edit Permissions.
 - Check all the permissions checkboxes and click Update Permissions.

-6. Re-authorize:
+6. Re-authorise:

-- After clicking Update Permissions, you will need to authorize Code-Institute-Org again, similar to step 4.
+- After clicking Update Permissions, you will need to authorise Code-Institute-Org again, similar to step 4.

 </details>